Somerset is a boredom-free zone

 Cheddar Gorge is the largest gorge in England and home of the famous Cheddar Caves.
 The network of spectacular passages and chambers includes Gough’s Cave, where the remains of Cheddar Man were found.
 This is the oldest complete skeleton found in Britain, dating from 7150 BC.
 A hole in his skull suggests a violent end and other remains show that the inhabitants of the cave enjoyed a bit of cannibalism.
 Amazingly, DNA testing has found a direct descendant of Cheddar Man still living in Cheddar, 9000 years later!

-Cheddar also has a number of good restaurants, including two excellent curry houses, a Chinese, a Thai, and two fish and chip shops.
+Cheddar also has a number of good restaurants, including two excellent curry houses, a Chinese, an award-winning Thai, and two fish and chip shops.

 Wookey Hole Caves